Researching the Impact of Attacks on Healthcare (RIAH) project

 Multiple international studies confirm a global consensus that attacks on health often threaten the sanctity of health care, disrespect the right to health care, and violate international humanitarian law.

 Gathering evidence of attacks has to date been crucial in raising awareness of the issue.
 But existing evidence is largely restricted to the reporting of incidents and their immediate impact, and falls short of providing data on the longer-term and wider impacts of attacks on healthcare access and utilisation as well as broader public health outcomes.
-In addition, comparing multiple data sources about attacks reveals that there is minimal overlap and inconsistent terminology and criteria, which limit the ability to compare datasets.

 This research will transcend previous work on attacks against healthcare through rigorous new and sustained data collection over the lifetime of the project.
 It aims to produce data that generate stronger evidence of the scale and nature of the problem and document the impacts of the attacks to support global policy and advocacy efforts.